Intelli-Chip-Lab/NeuBridge/README.md

-# NB-SNN
+# NeuBridge
-This repo holds the codes for NB-SNN.
+This repo holds the codes for NeuBridge.

 ## Dependencies
 * Python 3.8.10